erlerobot/erle_gitbook_unixintroduction/tutorial_10/README.md

 ####The internal proccess

-The shell look the first characters of the file(initial bytes).
+The shell looks the first characters of the file(initial bytes).
 If it is a binary file the execution is done in the actual shell, if not a sub-shell is opened to run the proccess.
 If you want to force the actual shell to run the program, type:
 ```
 . ./file1